mulesoft-consulting/mule4-cps-connector/README.md

 		clientSecret="x" configId="cps-config" />

 ```
 All properties defined in the configuration server's repository for the application, profiles and labels will be available in the application in the form of placeholders.
-In addition to loading properties
-from the configuration property service, a set of initial startup properties can be provided in the file
-/src/main/resources-filtered/cps-boot.properties.
-This file is used to bridge between the properties specified in the
-Maven build into the deployed application.
-The maven filtered function is used to replace property statements
-in the cps-boot.properties file with the Maven values.
-Note that if maven filtering is not used, the file can be stored as /src/main/resources/cps-boot.properties.

 This connector loads the properties as part of its initialization
 state functions.